WSPA Staff

 206-547-4220

-Sierra is WSPA's office manager and knowledgeable about all aspects of WSPA's membership benefits from becoming a new member, membership renewals, CE Certificates, and CE workshop applications.
+Sierra is WSPA's Associate E.D. and knowledgeable about all aspects of WSPA's membership benefits from becoming a new member, membership renewals, CE Certificates, and CE workshop applications.
 She will be the voice that answers the phone or replies to the numerous emails to WSPA.
 A graduate of Eastern Washington University with a B.S. in Biology she has quickly taken on numerous roles in association management.
 She also serves as the office manager of Thinking Cap.

 Non-office Staff